fengyanshi/shi_website/_build/html/_sources/pub_journal.rst.txt

 #.
 Deb, M., Abdolali, Kirby, J. T., Shi, F., and Guiteras, S., Sensitivity of tidal hydrodynamics to morphology changes in a multi-inlet rapidly eroding salt marsh system: A numerical study, submitted to Earth Surface Processes and Landforms, Sep, 2020

-#.
-Forlini, C., Qayyum, R., Malej, M., Lam, M.-A. Shi, F. Angelini, C. Sheremet, A., On the Problem of Modeling the Boat Wake Climate; the Florida Intracoastal Waterway, Journal of Geophysical Research - Oceans, in revision.